 antenna for 430MHz to 440MHz .
 February 2023

-The goal was to develop an element mounting technique that allowed easy
+element mounting technique that facilitated easy installation and

-adjustment of the element attachment point on the boom while
+effortless adjustment of the element attachment point on the boom

 6 element Yagi.